Welcome to Marymount California University!

 There are different Orientation sessions that students attend.

-- New Student and Family Orientation Day – Students will gather in their assigned group (usually by Academic Society) to rotate through different sessions and activities.
-Transfer students have a similar, but unique track on this day.
+- New Student and Family Orientation Day – Students will gather in their assigned group to rotate through different sessions and activities.
+International Students, First Year Students, and Transfer students will have the opportunity to attend sessions specifically catered to their interests.

 What else can I expect at Orientation?

 May families attend?

 We encourage families to attend New Student and Family Orientation Day.
 Family Orientation sessions are designed to answer family questions and concerns.
 The majority of the family sessions will run concurrently with student orientation sessions.
 We ask families to attend their specific sessions while their student attends the student specific sessions.
 This is intentional so students may begin their transition to life as a college student.

 What do I need to bring to Orientation?